Sagaracorp/gymsoft-membership-manager/README.md

 gymsoft-membership-manager
 ============================

 Manages the membership lifecyle of cutomers of a gym.
-It tracks an provides reports on:
+It tracks an provide reports on:

 1) Membership attendance
 2) Membership progression or excercise program